lynkos/grovers-algorithm/README.md

      pip install --upgrade pip
      ```
 2. Jupyter and Qiskit
-     * If you haven't already, install Jupyter and Qiskit
+     * If you haven't already, install Jupyter and/or Qiskit
      ```
      pip install jupyter qiskit qiskit[visualization]
      ```